awslabs/aws-servicebroker-documentation/getting-started.md

  * [OpenShift Container Platform Documentation](https://access.redhat.com/documentation/en-us/openshift_container_platform/)

 Before proceeding to Step 2, set up the following:
- * OpenShift 3.7 cluster
+ * OpenShift 3.7 cluster configured to run the Service Catalog
- * Service Catalog running on the OpenShift cluster
- * Persistent Volume configured and available for use by AWS Broker (1 GiB recommended)
+ * OpenShift Persistent Volume (PV) configured and available for use by AWS Broker (1 GiB recommended)

 ## Step 2: Add the AWS Broker to an OpenShift Cluster
 ### The AWS Broker Deployment Template